amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 This is a random value generated at the start of each session.
 The server's session id is not necessarily the same as the client's session id.

 ### Sequence id
 This is an incrementing value used to ensure that packets arrive in correct order.
 Every [reliable substream](#substreams) has its own stream of sequence ids.
 Unreliable ping and data packets both have their own stream of sequence ids as well.
-The sequence id of client-to-server packets is always independent from the sequence id of server-to-client packets.
+The sequence id of client-to-server packets is independent from the sequence id of server-to-client packets.

 Normally, the sequence id starts at 1.
 However, the initial sequence id of unreliable data packets is a random value generated during the connection handshake (see [option 3](#optional-data)).